Photographer: Rob Cosgriff Affiliation: Illinois Natural History Survey Source: Bugwood.org Copyright: (CC BY-NY 3.0)

 There is high potential that the Black carp will negatively impact native aquatic communities by feeding on, and reducing, populations of native mussels and snails, many of which are considered endangered or threatened.
 Given their size and diet preferences, Black Carp also have the potential to restructure benthic communities by direct predation and removal of algae-grazing snails and native mussels.
 Furthermore, because the Black carp can attain a large size (well over 1 meter long), juvenile and adult mussels and many species of snails would be vulnerable to predation.
 Since the life span of the Black Carp is reportedly over 15 years, sterile triploid Black Carp in the wild are expected to persist many years and therefore have the potential to cause harm native mollusks by way of predation.
 Also, Black Carp juveniles feed on zooplankton and insect larvae while adults feed on benthic invertebrates such as snails and mussels, so many different resources maybe become exhausted.

-Black Carp, like the other Asian carps, are able to invade novel habitats and ecosystems readily due to a variety of factors.
+Black Carp are able to invade novel habitats and ecosystems readily due to a variety of factors.
 First, the carp are aggressive and prodigious feeders.
 Individuals may consume as much as 20% of their body mass in one day.
 Further, Black carp are explosive breeders.
 Gaining sexual maturity after a few years, these carp may lay hundreds of thousands of eggs in one brood.
 Unfortunately, as the carp mature and grow they produce even more eggs and increase their fecundity, allowing for further invasions.

 Black Carp was first imported into the United States in the 1970s, and by the 1990s this species was being used in fish farms in several southern states to control pond snails.
 Black Carp were reported as having escaped into the Osage River from a Missouri fish farm during a major flood in April 1994.
 Due to its widespread use to control snails, escapees from aquaculture ponds have probably added to the wild population.
 During recent years there have been reports of Black Carp being captured in the wild.
 The first published report was that of a single Black Carp taken by a commercial fisher from Horseshoe Lake in southern Illinois in March 2003.
 Other reports of captures have surfaced since.